Pediatric Dentistry Externship Program for Predoctoral Students

 Applicant Process and Qualifications

 Applicants should first submit a letter (email is sufficient) of intent to the program director with requested externship dates.
-The applicant will then be contacted by Monica Hall, Administrative Assistant, for other additional necessary information.

 Prior to arriving for the externship, all students must provide a letter from an appropriate dental school official